Learnosity/learnosity-qti/README.md

 Options:
-  -i, --input=INPUT     The input path to your QTI content [default: "./data/input"] -o, --output=OUTPUT   An output path where the Learnosity JSON will be saved [default: "./data/output"] -h, --help            Display this help message
+  -i, --input=INPUT     The input path to your QTI content [default: "./data/input"] -o, --output=OUTPUT   An output path where the Learnosity JSON will be saved [default: "./data/output"]
+      --organisation_id=ORGANISATION_ID  The identifier of the item bank you want to import content into [default: ""] -h, --help            Display this help message
   -q, --quiet           Do not output any message
   -V, --version         Display this application version